redis/redis-doc/topics/replication.md

 `RDB` file the information needed in order to resynchronize with their master.
 This is useful in case of upgrades.
 When this is needed, it is better to use the `SHUTDOWN` command in order to perform a `save & quit` operation on the slave.

+It is not possilbe to partially resynchronize a slave that restarted via the AOF file.
+However the instance may be turned to RDB persistence before shutting down it, than can be restarted, and finally AOF can be enabled again.